adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 	    background-color: green;
 	}

-You might have noticed "green".
-This is because "green" is the value that was entered in the CMS when the product was configured (similarly to the category example above)&mdash;green just happens to be the id.
+You might have noticed the word *green*.
+This is because green is the value that's entered via the CMS when the product is configured (similarly to the category example above)&mdash;green just happens to be the id.